 If you're looking to enter human resources (HR) and people management, explore the routes to a graduate role or work placement and the attributes you'll need to succeed

-You don't need a relevant degree for a job in recruitment and HR.
-However, employers usually seek graduates who have at least a 2:1 and, in some cases, 300+ UCAS points.
+You don't need a relevant degree for a job in HR, recruitment or learning and development (L&D).
+However, employers usually seek graduates with at least a 2:1 and, in some cases, 300+ UCAS points.
 You'll also probably need to take a professional course by the Chartered Institute of Personnel and Development (CIPD) at some point in your career.

 Applying to a recruitment consultancy that specialises in an industry related to what you've studied may also increase your chances of securing a job.

-For more information on entry requirements and relevant qualifications, see job profiles.
+For more information on entry requirements and relevant qualifications for specific HR careers, see job profiles.